amandeepmittal/atom-nodejs-snippets/README.md

 ## Snippets
 These snippets are for daily use to avoid writing as much as it could the boilerplate code.
 If you like, to add yours, feel free to contribute.

+To use, please press tab after _shortkeys_ expressed as following.

 **Nodejs Commonly used entities:**
 - `req` require
 - `me` module.exports